TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 18/Numbers 18.22.md

 ---

-And henceforth the children of Israel shall not come nigh the tent of meeting, lest they bear sin, and die.
+Henceforth the children of Israel shall not come near the Tent of Meeting, lest they bear sin, and die.